d-kingangi/Micro-Insure-Case-1/README.md

  Celo Chain.

-Frontend to created at a later date.
+Frontend to be created at a later date.